apeart30/proof-of-concept/README.md

 i used this template as a message

-You have received 20000 RWF from UWERA MARIE CLAIRE (*********876) on your mobile money account at 2023-08-10 03:27:39.
+`You have received 20000 RWF from UWERA MARIE CLAIRE (*********876) on your mobile money account at 2023-08-10 03:27:39.
 Message from sender: 1.
 Your new balance: 2018 RWF.
 Loyalty fee was 0 and loyalty reward was 0.
 Promotion was 0.
-Financial Transaction Id: 10438338079.
+Financial Transaction Id: 10438338079.`

-of course you edit the message to make it look legitmate and when you hop on off the bike you send your imaginary money then you’re good to go.
+of course you edit the message to make it look legitimate and when you hop on off the bike you send your imaginary money then you’re good to go.

 thats was cool right?